Overview

 - Browse/collection requests

-When a semantic redirect is triggered, the Search API response includes:- The
+When a semantic redirect is triggered via the Search API, the response includes:

 _meta.redirect.url